quintus0505/Lappland-Data-Collection/README.md

 # Data Collection for LAPPLAND

 This repository provides demonstration collection and simulated environments for LAPPLAND (layered action primitive planning from demonstration) project.
+Our papar can be seen at [Manipulation Planning From Demonstration Via Goal-Conditioned Prior Action Primitive Decomposition and Alignment](https://ieeexplore.ieee.org/document/9669009?source=authoralert)

 ## Getting started